 “Top of the funnel site traffic and car views were at seasonal highs and these are still high now as people spend more time at home and online.”

-Launched in August last year, with the help of financial backing from Volkswagen and Daimler, heycar claims that its leads have now generated over 200,000 car sales for its car dealer partners.
+Launched in August last year, with the help of financial backing from Volkswagen and Daimler, heycar now has over 200,000 cars listed on its platform.

 In February alone, the platform attracted 1.3 million site visitors and that number was expected to grow in March, ahead of the impact of the cornavirus outbreak.